 Most whittling projects customized for kid activities include a vegetable peeler as a safer method of removing the wood’s bark.
-However, we recommend a regular or folding knife if you’re creating more complex workpieces.
+However, a regular or folding knife is recommended if you’re creating more complex workpieces.

 You should also have sanding papers available because you’ll need these materials to make the rough edges smooth.

 If you’re a newbie, there’s a high chance you don’t have a specialized carving knife.
 Because of this, a pocket-size knife is an excellent alternative.
 Some experienced woodworkers also prefer this option due to its portability.

 However, a carving knife designed for whittling wood can finish the task faster and more accurately than other alternatives.
 It can also execute more complicated carvings and cleaner cuts.